Simon Murgatroyd

 And all the rest!

 On top of this, my job as Archivist constantly throws up new challenges and experiences.
-I give talks and lectures and have curated related exhibitions.
+I give public talks and have curated theatre exhibitions and have also facilitated and catalogued Alan Ayckbourn and theatre in the round collections.

 Instagram, YouTube and Wordpress.